Ottermad/ottermad.github.io/_posts/2023-09-09-QC-Course-Inner-Products.md

 ## Dot product from school
-In school, you might have encounter the dot product.
-The dot product is an example of inner product.
+In school, you might have encountered the dot product.
+The dot product is an example of an inner product.

 Let us consider the following 2 vectors: